kylerobertduncan/kyleduncan-project3/README.md

 i.
 Accessibility in SubmitListing modal
   - add 'esc' key option
-  X lock keyboard into tab cycle ?? autofocus on render ii.
+  X lock keyboard into tab cycle ?? autofocus on render

+ii.
 Add second background for small screens?

+iii.
+Experiment with grid to make tiles more economically sized
+  - filter gameList on import, based on length of synopsis
+  - add a property to those with long entries (35-50+ words?)
+  - in gameList.map add a class to the li when "long = true"
+  - add a css class that sets grid-column to span 2 (rows?)
+  - add the auto-fill dense attribute to the grid

 ### 1.
 Add a prompt at login for userName, and store in state, and autopopulate form name